bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

 **3. Extract Min in min heap:**
-          **Intution:** In min heap the min element is present at top of the heap i,e the root node.
+          **Intuition:** In min heap the min element is present at top of the heap i,e the root node.
           Ex:                                2
                                      3              4
-            So inoder to extract min we need to return this min value of top of the heap and remove it from the heap.
+            So inorder to extract min we need to return this min value of top of the heap and remove it from the heap.

          **Algo:**
                Maintain a arr.